cbillowes/curious-programmer-helium/content/posts/2016/2016-04-28-you-dont-have-to-be-a-number/index.md

 ## My final thoughts

-If you consider joining a corporate and are worried about being a number, just remember that you have control.
+If you consider joining a corporate and think you will be a number, remember that you have control.
 If you want to be a number, you will be.
 If you don't, get out of your comfort zone and start talking.
 Build your identity and relationships.
-You learn so much just by talking to other people and corporates tend to have a lot of people.
+You learn so much by talking to other people and corporates tend to have a lot of them.